KxSystems/docs-v1/docs/ref/errors.md

     q)f"a"        /q will not signal a char "trap:stype"
     ```
-    Using an undefined word throws a signal
+    Using an undefined word signals the word as an error
     ```q
     q)'word
     'word